mahdikarami8484/SnakeGame/README.md

 ```
 pacman -S mingw-w64-i686-make
 ```
-5. Check the installation:
+6. Check the installation:
 ```
 make --version
 ```
-6. Now in the project directory, simply execute:
+7. Now in the project directory, simply execute:
 ```
 make
 ```
-7. Execute **snake.exe**
+8. Execute **snake.exe**

-**Bear in mind that this program needs to be executed directly through Command Prompt (cmd.exe).
-It might not work properly in other environments.**
+**Note**: Bear in mind that this program needs to be executed directly through Command Prompt (cmd.exe).
+It might not work properly in other environments.

 ## Contribution
 If you have any suggestions or improvements, feel free to submit a pull request (PR).